Home > Kitchen + Dining > Cozies + Covers > Quilted Toaster Cover

 - With right sides together, match the center marks of the front panel and the side section panel, aligning the raw edges.
 Pin in place.

 - Fold the side section panel down, easing it around the rounded corner of the front panel, and continue pinning the two layers right sides together.
 The bottom of the side section panel should match up perfectly with the bottom square corner of the front panel.
-Our drawing appears more narrow than actual, but don’t let that throw you; the process is correct.

 - Repeat to align and pin the opposite side of the front panel to the side section panel.